melaniebrgr/learning-computer-science/04-rust/07-structs-enums.md

 (Note, `#[derive(Debug)]` directive can be used to debug structs.)

 It’s often useful to create a new instance of a struct that includes most of the values from another instance, but changes some.
 You can do this using struct update syntax.
+The syntax .. specifies that the _remaining fields not explicitly set_ should have the same value as the fields in the given instance.

 ```rust
 let user2 = User {